 As already mentioned, Schaff Trend Cycle works in a similar fashion to MACD.
 It also incorporates the notion of cycles, crucial to the global financial markets, to make it easier to spot positive and negative tendencies.

-Here is how to understand its readings.
-There are two thresholds: 25 and 75.
+Here is how to understand the readings of this indicator.
+There are two thresholds: one at 25 and the other at 75.
 When the indicator crosses above the 25 line, an uptrend is observed.
 When the indicator crosses below the 75 line, a downtrend is believed to be present.
 When the indicator is between the 25 and the 75 lines, the trend is developing in one of the two directions.

 How to apply in trading?

 STC is a pretty straightforward indicator, as there are not so many ways in which it can be used.
 And remember, though originally designed for Forex trading, it can be effectively applied to all asset types and all time frames.
 Here’s how traders usually use Schaff Trend Cycle.

 When the indicator goes above the 25 line, the trend is believed to be taking a positive turn (according to the indicator).
 It is when traders consider opening a buy position, but only if the confirmation is received.
 What is a confirmation?
 A candle after the current one that moves in the same direction can be considered a confirmation.
 Readings of other indicators that go in line with STC can be treated as a confirmation, as well.
 The same rules apply to negative trends.
 When the indicator goes below the 75, some traders consider opening a sell position.
 However, it is always necessary to doublecheck the readings of any indicator you use, including STC.